Shotix/nextjs-with-auth/README.md

 ## Project Structure

-- `pages/`: Contains the NextJS pages.
+- `app/`: Contains the main frontend code (pages, components, styles, etc.).
-- `components/`: Contains the React components.
+- `contexts/`: Contains the React contexts.
-- `styles/`: Contains the CSS styles.
+- `data/`: Contains the data models.
-- `public/`: Contains the public assets.
+- `services/`: Contains the API services.
+- `utils/`: Contains utility functions.

 ## Backend Integration

-This project is designed to work with the `springboot-with-auth` backend project.
+This project is designed to work with my [springboot-with-auth](https://github.com/Shotix/springboot-with-auth) backend project.
 Make sure to set up and run the backend project to enable the authentication functionality.

 ## Contributing